booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B2/README.md

      ```
      This way you at least have different files for the client certificate (in `~/clientcrt/`) and for the server certificate (in `/etc/letsencrypt/live/`).
 From this point on: Do not care about the fact these are just copies.
 Imagine they are differnt!
    * Setup a secure (HTTPS) virtual server, having mTLS enabled:
-     Copy `exercises/B2/apache_conf.d/exercise-B2.conf` to a directory where Apache looks for configurations and edit all paths in there (to match the paths you choose on your system).
+     Copy `exercises/B2/apache_conf.d/exercise-B2.conf` to a directory where Apache looks for configurations and edit all paths in there (to match the paths you choose on your system) - see comments in the file.
       * in CentOS / RedHat Enterprise setups do something like
         ```Bash
         ~# sudo cp exercises/B2/apache_conf.d/exercise-B2.conf /etc/httpd/conf.d/